web-infra-dev/modern.js/website/builder/src/en/guide/advanced/hmr.md

 # Hot Module Replacement

-Hot Module Replacement (or HMR) allows all kinds of modules to be updated at runtime without the need for a full refresh.
+Hot Module Replacement (HMR) exchanges, adds, or removes modules while an application is running, without a full reload.
+This can significantly speed up development in a few ways:

+- Retain application state which is lost during a full reload.
+- Save valuable development time by only updating what's changed.
+- Instantly update the browser when modifications are made to CSS/JS in the source code, which is almost comparable to changing styles directly in the browser's dev tools.

 ## Enabling HMR

 Builder has built-in support for HMR.
 By default, HMR is enabled in development.

-By setting `dev.hmr` to false, HMR can be disabled, which the HMR and react-refresh will no longer work.
+By setting [dev.hmr](/en/api/config-dev.html#dev-hmr) to false, HMR can be disabled, which the HMR and react-refresh will no longer work.

 ```ts
 export default {